 - Language Acquisition

-I finished my DPhil studies (viva-ed on 1st May 2018) at the Language and Brain Lab, University of Oxford.
+I received a DPhil degree from the Language and Brain Lab, University of Oxford.
 My DPhil thesis, supervised by Professor Aditi Lahiri, was about the intonational tunes in a tonal language — Tianjin Mandarin (More about my DPhil project).

-I received my Master’s degree in Linguistics and Language Acquisition from Newcastle University (UK).
+I did my Master’s in Linguistics and Language Acquisition from the School of English Literature, Language and Linguistics, Newcastle University (UK).
 There, I worked on a number of projects including child language acquisition, second language acquisition, Mandarin lexical tone perception, etc.

 For my undergraduate degree, I studied Translation and Interpreting at Beijing Foreign Studies University (China).
 I am therefore also interested in studies about translation and interpreting.

-So far, I have studied the subject of language from quite a few different perspectives.
+So far, I have studied the subject of “language” from quite a number of different perspectives.
 These experiences are indeed very fascinating and inspiring for my future research.